 On March 24, 2016, we received a notification from the NYSE informing us that we were no longer in compliance with the NYSE's continued listing standards for our common stock because the average closing price of our common stock and our average market capitalization have fallen below the NYSE's requirements.
-The NYSE's continued listing standards require that (i) the average closing price of a listed company's common stock be at least \$1.00 per share and (ii) a listed company's equity market capitalization be at least \$50 million, in each case over a consecutive 30 trading-day period.
-As of May 3, 2016, the average closing price of our common stock over the preceding 30 trading-day period was \$0.78 per share and our average equity market capitalization over the same period was \$43.8 million.
+The NYSE's continued listing standards require that (i) the average closing price of a listed company's common stock be at least \$1.00 per share and (ii) a listed company's equity market capitalization be at least \$50.0 million, in each case over a consecutive 30 trading-day period.
+As of July 29, 2016, the average closing price of our common stock over the preceding 30 trading-day period was \$0.84 per share and our average equity market capitalization over the same period was \$52.5 million.

-We intend to submit a business plan to the NYSE demonstrating our intent to regain compliance with the NYSE's continued listing standards.
-The plan is subject to NYSE review, and rejection of the plan will result in the commencement of suspension and delisting procedures.
+We have submitted and the NYSE has accepted a business plan to regain compliance with the NYSE's continued listing standards.
 We may regain compliance with the NYSE's stock price standard at any time during a six-month cure period commencing on receipt of the NYSE notification if our common stock has a closing stock price of at least \$1.00 and an average closing stock price of at least \$1.00 over the 30 trading-day period ending on the last trading day of that month or the last trading day of the cure period.
-We must regain compliance with respect to our market capitalization, pending acceptance of our business plan, within eighteen months of receipt of the NYSE notification.
+We must regain compliance with respect to our market capitalization within eighteen months of receipt of the NYSE notification.
 Failure to regain compliance with the NYSE's continued listing standards within the applicable time periods will result in the commencement of suspension and delisting procedures.
+On July 29, 2016, we completed a one-for-five (1:5) reverse split of our common stock to address the minimum stock price requirement.